webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

     - ICMP messages are generated under error conditions in most types of unicast traffic, but not for broadcast or multicast packets.
   - **TCP**
     - Transmission Control Protocol.
 Transport layer 4 to provide connection-oriented, guaranteed communication using acknowledgements to ensure that delivery has occurred.
-    - allows mutiplexingg(many applications at same time), flow control.
+    - allows mutiplexing(many applications at same time), flow control.
   - **UDP**
-    - User Datagram Protocol. connectionless, nonguaranteed method of communication
+    - User Datagram Protocol. connectionless, non-guaranteed method of communication
     - no acknowledgments or flow control.
   - **Generic Routing Encapsulation (GRE)**
     - encapsulate and route any layer 2 or 3 packet.
 No encryption.